11 Creative Strategies for Facebook Ad Targeting After the Changes

 That’s all for now, folks!

 There you have it: my detailed targeting recommendations for 11 different industries.
 I hope that this post has helped spark some new targeting ideas for your next campaign.
+If not, perhaps weather-based targeting is your sweet spot!
 And while we’re on the topic of Facebook targeting, make sure you take a look at our free Facebook ads grader.
 You’ll get a personalized performance report filled with actionable insights to help you improve your Facebook ads strategy today!